alwitt/httpmq-go/README.md

 * `management`: interact with [httpmq](https://github.com/alwitt/httpmq)'s `management` API group.
 * `dataplane`: interact with [httpmq](https://github.com/alwitt/httpmq)'s `dataplane` API group.

-To demonstrate the use of the client, see:

-* The demo program, `httpmq-test-cli.bin`, illustrates working code and its effects.
-* The unit tests in the `management` and `dataplane` packages.

 # [2.
 Installation](#table-of-content)

 ```shell